dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 We'd also like to give a special thanks to the 22 community members who contributed to the [dbt Product docs](https://docs.getdbt.com) for the first time :pray:

-Based on YOUR feedback, we made the following changes:
+Based on YOUR feedback, we made these changes:
 - Added a [permissions table](/docs/cloud/manage-access/enterprise-permissions) for Enterprise accounts
 - Added a [browser session page](/docs/cloud/about-cloud/browsers#browser-sessions) that clarifies dbt Cloud’s browser session time and when it logs users off.<br />

       You can provide feedback by opening a pull request or issue in [our repo](https://github.com/dbt-labs/docs.getdbt.com) or reaching out in the dbt community Slack channel [#dbt-product-docs](https://getdbt.slack.com/archives/C0441GSRU04)).